SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

   getSuggested: () => Promise<IPerson>;
 }
 ```

-**PeopleSearchService.ts** file will contain the implementation of the service with `ServiceKey` static field to register the service in the Service Scope.
+**PeopleSearchService.ts** file contains the implementation of the service with `ServiceKey` static field to register the service in the Service Scope.

-Before the imlementation of the service, install the following dependencies:
+Before the implementation of the service, install the following dependencies from command line:

 ```bash
 npm install @microsoft/sp-http --save --save-exact
 ```

-The implementation of the service is shown below:
+The implementation of the service is as follows:

 ```ts
 import { ServiceKey, ServiceScope } from '@microsoft/sp-core-library';
 import { MSGraphClientFactory, MSGraphClientV3 } from '@microsoft/sp-http';